Wednesday, 12 March 2008

 text-align : left;

-Stars and stats detail headings need normal font and same background as corresponding detail values.
+Stats and Vine detail headings need normal font and same background as corresponding detail values,left aligned.

 b.green color : #00ff00 Green for Amazon Vine™ banner, also for Purchased in U.S.